-PREFACE
+Preface

 Copyright infringement and data piracy are pervasive problems of the digital era.
 Electronic Navigational Charts (ENC) or other digital spatial products are not exempt from these issues.
 As well as the economic impact, the unofficial distribution of nautical information also gives rise to significant safety concerns.
 As a result, the publishers of official nautical information have sought to protect their data and provide the mariner with a certificate of authenticity through the adoption of a security scheme.

 In September 2000, IHO Member States were polled on their views on developing a single IHO Recommended Security Scheme (RSS) (see: IHB Circular Letter 38/2000).
 Responses indicated that a large majority of the Member States wished to have their ENC data encrypted and agreed that the IHO should adopt a single RSS (see: IHB CL 15/2001 Rev.1).
-A majority of the Member States responding also supported the adoption of the Primar Security Scheme as the IHO RSS, as it was at the time the de facto standard for ENC protection and the majority of ECDIS manufacturers had already developed the necessary decryption facilities in their systems.
+A majority of the Member States responding also supported the adoption of the PRIMAR Security Scheme as the IHO RSS, as it was at the time the de facto standard for ENC protection and the majority of ECDIS manufacturers had already developed the necessary decryption facilities in their systems.

 The IHO Committee on Hydrographic Requirements for Information Systems (CHRIS, now HSSC: Hydrographic Services and Standards Committee), at its 13th meeting (Athens, Greece, September 2001), revisited the issue of an RSS and agreed that a small advisory expert group investigate the implications of IHB becoming the security scheme administrator for an RSS and assuming responsibility for the maintenance of an RSS.

-The Data Protection Scheme Working Group (DPSWG) reported back to the IHB in January 2002 that there were no technical implications to the IHB becoming the security scheme administrator and that the level of effort to administer the security scheme would be limited and within the IHB resources.
+The IHO Data Protection Scheme Working Group (DPSWG) reported back to the IHB in January 2002 that there were no technical implications to the IHB becoming the security scheme administrator and that the level of effort to administer the security scheme would be limited and within the IHB resources.
 The DPSWG further provided a plan to develop an IHO RSS Version 1, based on the Primar Security Scheme.
 This Report was endorsed by CHRIS Members in February 2002 and the DPSWG was tasked to develop Version 1 of an IHO RSS.

 The results were presented to CHRIS, at its 14th meeting (Shanghai, China, August 2002), which recommended that the ENC Security Scheme, as developed by the DPSWG, be submitted to IHO Member States for adoption as an IHO RSS, and that the role as Security Scheme Administrator be transferred to the IHB.
 These proposals (see: IHB CL 44/2002) were approved by a majority of Member States (see: IHB CL 66/2002).
 As a result, Edition 1.0 of the IHO Data Protection Scheme was adopted in October 2003 as Publication S-63.